wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 - username: If the Link header represents a TURN server, and credential-type is "password", then this attribute specifies the username to use with that TURN server.
 - credential: If credential-type attribute is missing or has a "password" value, the credential attribute represents a long-term authentication password, as described in {{!RFC8489}}, Section 10.2.
-- credential-type:  If the Link header represents represents a TURN server, then this attribute specifies how the credential attribute value should be used when that TURN server requests authorization.
+- credential-type:  If the Link header represents a TURN server, then this attribute specifies how the credential attribute value should be used when that TURN server requests authorization.
 The default value if the attribute is not present is "password".

 ~~~~~
      Link: stun:stun.example.net; rel="ice-server";